Today's Articles

 He first appeared as an amateur in races around Indianapolis and Chicago and later in Massachusetts, Connecticut, and New York.
 Soon recognized as the "Colored Sprint Champion of America," he turned professional and astonished many.
 He continued to work at the bike shop until prominent bicycle racer "Birdie" Munger coached him to his first professional racing success in 1896.

-Despite continuous bureaucracy and physical opposition, he won his first national championship two years later and became world champion in 1899 in Montreal and American sprint champion in 1899 and 1900.
+Despite continuous bureaucracy and physical opposition, he won his first national championship two years later, became world champion in Montreal in 1899, and American sprint champion in 1899 and 1900.

 Between 1890 and 1910, bicycle track racing was as popular as today's major sports.
 During the Jim Crow era, when Black people were expected to know their place and not to challenge the dominance of whites, the success of this determined young man came as a disturbing shock, and his astounding athletic speed was a revelation.